Axis-Meth/Axis-Meth-s-AI/README.md

+UPDATE INFO: Version 0.3 is going to release at the end of June, or maybe at the start of July, and it will contain a full list of History and Geography related questions.
+Until then, we will keep releasing smaller updates.

 Axis Meth is creating a powerful AI Tool that can answer to your questions in a few seconds.

 How to use: In order for this AI to work, everytime you ask a new question, you have to start with a capitalized letter, otherwise it won't work.
 Capitalized letters do matter if you ask questions about countries, cities, names or other stuff that require a capitalized letter at first.